MITHaystack/HOPS/doc/reference/source/hops3/libraries/dfio.rst

 when discrepancies are found.
 Global hardware configuration information is also stored here.

-Type 101 (index number parameter) record format:
+Type 101 (index number parameter) record format.
+See :hops:`type_101` for more information.

 +-------------+-------+-----------+-------------------------------+
 | Field       | type  | bytes     | Description                   |